xiaoge26/tp/docs/DeveloperGuide.md

 The `SaveGoal` component:

 * Allows users to add a savings goal
-* allows users to add a deadline to the savings goal
+* Allows users to add a deadline to the savings goal

 ### Storage-Component
 Class: `Storage.java`